 - Pangandaran: Boats tour Green Canyon and Cliff Jumping Green Valley

-After sunset I would suggest to go to the Monument as it is way nicer during night time.
-You can also go to one of the big shopping malls like for example “Grand Indonesia” which is open until 10 p.m.
+After sunset, I would suggest going to the Monument as it is way nicer during nighttime.
+You can also go to one of the big shopping malls like “Grand Indonesia,” which is open until 10 p.m.

 Day 2 – Jakarta and bus to Pangandaran

-From Kota I took a taxi to the bus station “Kampung Rambutan” in the south of the city.
+From Kota, I took a taxi to the bus station “Kampung Rambutan” south of the city.
 It can take with traffic 1.5 hours and costs with bargaining 100.000 IDR.
 You can also take a bus which costs less than 1 euro.

-From the bus station there are many different busses going to Pangandaran.
+From the bus station, many different busses are going to Pangandaran.
 I first went to Banjar and from there further to Pangandaran.
 It was a 10 hours bus drive and cost about 100.000 IDR (7,70 Euros).

 Day 3 – Green Canyon

 Pangandaran is a small city with a very nice beach.
-It is a silent place and when I was there, there were barely other tourists.
-I suggest you taking a room at Panorama a la Plage Hotel.
+It is a silent place, and when I was there, there were barely any other tourists.
+I suggest you take a room at Panorama a la Plage Hotel.

 A double room including breakfast costs only 90.000 IDR.
-For the breakfast you can choose between Toasts with eggs and banana pancake with chocolate.
-The owner is very nice and gave us many tips what to do in Pangandaran and surrounding.
+For breakfast, you can choose between Toasts with eggs and banana pancake with chocolate.
+The owner is very nice and gave us many tips on what to do in Pangandaran and surroundings.

-Arrived at the Canyon you can rent a boat with driver for 125.000 IDR.
-When you want to swim you have to pay another 100.000 IDR but it is definitely worth it.
+Arrived at the Canyon, you can rent a boat with a driver for 125.000 IDR.
+You have to pay another 100.000 IDR when you want to swim, but it is definitely worth it.

-Read more here: Pangandaran: Boats tour Green Canyon and Cliff Jumping Green Valley
+Read more here: Pangandaran: Boat tour Green Canyon and Cliff Jumping Green Valley.

 Day 4 – Green Valley and national park

 Another trip idea for Pangandaran is the Green Valley which is located between Pangandaran and the Green Canyon.
-Here you can do a one hour guided tour which is actually kind of body rafting for 120.000 IDR for two persons.
+Here you can do a one-hour guided tour which is actually a kind of body rafting for 120.000 IDR for two persons.

-When you still have time you can go to the small national park at the end of Pangandaran.
+When you still have time, you can go to the small national park at the end of Pangandaran.
 The entrance costs 30.000 IDR per person.
-Here you can see different kind of animals and a nice beach.
-It is interesting but in my opinion no Must-See.
+Here you can see different kinds of animals and a nice beach.
+It is interesting but, in my opinion, no Must-See.

 Day 5 – Train to Yogyakarta